 Fourth of July Creek to Born Lakes is a 8.2 mile moderately trafficked out and back trail located near Stanley, Idaho that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 A nice hike to a beautiful chain of lakes nestled high In the White Clouds A nice hike up a forested trail, past lovely Fourth Of July lake, then over a high ridge with great views of the Sawtooth range to the west, high peaks of the White Clouds and a pretty meadow below.
 The trail over the ridge switch back down to the meadow then another downgrade through the pines, across a large rock strewn sidehill, and back into pines where several lakes are nestled under the craggy peaks.
 Some of the small lakes were dry when we were there in the late fall but the others were full and beautiful.
 The fishing was good too.

 Great hike into a few different lakes.
 Had a great time hiking in this beautiful area.

 Hiked from 4th of July trailhead to Washington lake and made camp there.
 Then off to upper Chamberlain Lakes for a night.
 That was approximately 6 miles with the last 2 up hill and require decent conditioning on the hikers part.
 We then traveled back to 4th of July Lake for the last night.
 That was 7.2 miles or so and made for a tiring hike.
 After sleeping there it was a brisk 1.2 or so downhill back to the trailhead.
 We saw seven mountain goats at the upper chamberlain.
 Once during the first evening there and the they revisited the morning we left.
 Also saw a health doe while trekking back to 4th of July.